 Scalable for Different Phases of the Buyer’s Journey

-Just as cats are said to have nine lives, pieces of quality content in the hands of the right marketing professional can be revived and reused again.
+Pieces of quality content in the hands of the right marketing professional can be revived and reused again.
 Videos and infographics that attract viewers who are at the early stages of the buyer’s journey can be combined, modified and re-purposed as webinars that can move more qualified leads to the next stage in the sales funnel.
-One can also compile a series of blog posts into an e-book that can be used as a free download for existing leads.
+One can also compile a series of blog posts into an ebook that can be used as a free download for existing leads.

 Successful Content Marketing Examples

 Patagonia is an outerwear clothing brand that evokes the excitement of adventure travel in exotic locations around the world.
 The company first focused its marketing campaigns on building up its reputation for producing clothing and gear that are of exceptional quality.